stevenbeeckman/logchain/README.md

 Then enter `sudo docker build -t milbe/logchain:0.0.4 .` to build a container image called milbe/logchain with version 0.0.4.
 Don't forget the `.` at the end of the command!
 This will build a minimal image with OpenJDK 8 and install `LogChain-0.0.4.jar`.

-Finally, enter `docker run -p 8080:8080 -t milbe/logchain:0.0.4` to run the new container image.
+Finally, enter `sudo docker run -p 8080:8080 -t milbe/logchain:0.0.4` to run the new container image.
 The application should be available on [http://localhost:8080](http://localhost:8080).

+Have a look at the running containers by issuing `sudo docker ps`.
+Stop the running container with the command `sudo docker stop <CONTAINER ID>`.